Photo Source: Anonymous

 |Affinity Bloc:||South Asian Peoples|

 The Nai are associated with the barber profession.
-As they did traditionally, the Nai groom clients, such as cutting hair and nails and provide minor medical services like extracting teeth and setting sprains right.
-They also perform duties in connection with marriage, matchmaking and celebrations.
-Nai women, called 'Naun', are hairdressers, henna artists and midwives.
-The Nai are quiet people, which is important to their trade.
+The Nai groom their clients by as cutting hair and nails.
+They also provide minor medical services like extracting teeth and setting sprains right.
+The Nai often perform duties in connection with marriage, matchmaking and wedding celebrations.
+Nai women, called 'Naun ', are hairdressers, henna artists and midwives.
+The Nai tend to be quiet people, which is important to their trade.
 A large-scale occupational change is taking place with many Nai taking up other trades and professions in modern India.
+The literacy rate among the Nai is low.
+Many children leave school after a few years to help their parents earn a living.
+The traditional extended family is still common.
+Sons inherit equal shares in the family property and the eldest succeeds as head of the family.
+Nai women are secondary in status to males.
+A Nai caste council settle legal issues and promotes their interests with outsiders.